-The visitor looking to book fishing in advance or who requires a ghillie is advised to contact Russell Hird at the link below.
+The visitor looking to book fishing in advance or who requires a ghillie is advised to contact Russell Hird.
 Russell can arrange some excellent salmon fishing in some remarkable surroundings.

 Grimersta - hold the record for the most salmon caught by a single rod in a day.

 On Loch Voshimid on a glorious September day